 Medicare beneficiaries are also subject to significant financial penalties for late enrollment in the Medicare drug benefit (Medicare Part D).
 For every month you delay enrollment past the Initial Enrollment Period, the Medicare Part D premium will increase at least 1 percent.
 For example, if the premium is $40 a month, and you delay enrollment for 15 months, your premium penalty would be $6 (1 percent x 15 x $40 = $6), meaning that you would pay $46 a month, not $40, for coverage that year and an extra $6 a month each succeeding year.

 There are some exceptions built in to both Medigap and Medicare Part D. For example, there is an applicable exception, if you did not enroll right away because you had other coverage.

 Quite simply, the bottom line is that if you choose not to enroll because you think you will not need the plan, it may not be easy to change your mind later on, and doing so may also prove to be very costly down the road.

-The Elder Law Center, P.C. (subsidiary of Mickey, Wilson, Weiler, Renzi & Andersson, P.C., www.mickeywilson.com) is located in Sugar Grove, IL, Kane County, in the Chicago Western Suburbs, phone number: 630-844-0065.
+The Elder Law Center, P.C. (a division of Mickey, Wilson, Weiler, Renzi & Andersson, P.C., http://www.mickeywilson.com) is located in Sugar Grove, IL, Kane County, in the Chicago Western Suburbs, phone number: 630-844-0065.